We use cookies

 Understanding Slots

 Slots are the number of concurrent task runs that a worker can execute, are are configured using the slots option on the worker.
 For instance, if you set slots=5 on your worker, then your worker will be able to run five tasks concurrently before new tasks start needing to wait in the queue before being picked up.
+Increasing the number of slots on your worker, or the number of workers you run, will allow you to handle more concurrent work (and thus more throughput, in many cases).

 An important caveat is that slot-level concurrency is only helpful up to the point where the worker is not bottlenecked by another resource, such as CPU, memory, or network bandwidth.
 If your worker is bottlenecked by one of these resources, increasing the number of slots will not improve throughput.